yarrayt/Yarrascan/README.md

 💣 Exploitation Tools Launcher – Directly access Metasploit, commix, BeEF, and searchsploit from the menu for post-recon attacks.

-These are the main features of the Brahmastra tool, offering a range of functionalities for reconnaissance, vulnerability assessment, and security testing.
+These are the main features of the Yarrascan tool, offering a range of functionalities for reconnaissance, vulnerability assessment, and security testing.

 ## ⁉️ Usage: